ds4dm/ecole/docs/howto/instances.rst

 The environment :py:meth:`~ecole.environment.EnvironmentComposer.reset` accepts problem instance as :py:class:`ecole.scip.Model`, so there is no need to write generated instances to file.

-A typical example training voer 1000 instances/episodes would look like:
+A typical example training over 1000 instances/episodes would look like:

 .. testcode::